Alphabetical Listing of Composers of Cello Concertos

 Guarín, Tito is a composer who wrote a concerto for cello and string orchestra called Vital that may be heard on YouTube in a computer generated performance.

-Gubaidulina, Sofia (b.1931) is a Russian composer who has written three cello concertos.
-The first dates from 1972, is for cello and chamber ensemble, called Detto-II and has been recorded by Ilkka Pälli for BIS.
-The second dates from 1993, is called And: The feast is in full progress, and has been recorded by David Geringas for Col Legno.
+Gubaidulina, Sofia (b.1931) is a Russian composer who wrote three cello concertos.
+The first dates from 1972, is for cello and chamber ensemble, called Detto-II and was recorded on LP by Ivan Monighetti for Melodiya (later on a CD issued by BMG Classics), and by Ilkka Pälli for BIS.
+The work may also be heard on YouTube played by Elsa Dorbath.
+The second concerto dates from 1993, is called And: The feast is in full progress, and has been recorded by David Geringas for Col Legno.
 The third dates from 1997, is called The Canticle of the Sun and is for cello, chamber choir and percussion.
 This has been recorded by the dedicatee Mstislav Rostropovich for Warner, and also by David Geringas for Chandos, Pieter Wispelwey for Channel Classics, Ivan Monighetti for BIS and Nicolas Altstaedt for ECM.
-She also wrote Sieben Worte for cello, bayan and strings in 1982, and this has been recorded by Torleif Thedéen for BIS.
+She also wrote Detto III for cello and instrumental ensemble in 1974 (but we could not find any information as to whether this can be considered a concerto or is a reworking of Detto II), and Sieben Worte for cello, bayan and strings in 1982 that has been recorded by Torleif Thedéen for BIS.
 A work of hers for two violas and orchestra has been arranged for two cellos and orchestra.

-Gubarenko, Vitaly (or Vitaliy Hubarenko) (1934-2000) was a Ukrainian composer who wrote a cello concerto-poem in 1963.
+Gubarenko, Vitaly (or Hubarenko, Vitaliy) (1934-2000) was a Ukrainian composer who wrote a cello concerto-poem in 1963.
 His chamber symphony No.4 from 1983 is for cello and string orchestra, and it also appears to be unrecorded.

-Guerra, Alexandre (b.1971) is a Brazilian composer who wrote a cello concerto called Concerto Místico that was premiered by André Micheletti in July 2023.
+Guerra, Alexandre (b.1971) is a Brazilian composer who wrote a cello concerto called Concerto Místico.
+The premiere played by André Micheletti in June 2023 may be heard on YouTube.

 Guerra, Ramiro Luis (1933-2003) was a Mexican composer who wrote Concierto breve for cello and orchestra in 1959.